emtee40/SurvivalManual-wiki/Apps.md

 ### Camera

-Your phone's camera can help you take quick pictures of signs, allowing you to capture large chunks of text in an instant.
-Doing so with a camera rather than your mind will allow you access to true information that has not been altered by time and space in your brain -- especially easily done under stressful conditions.
-[OpenNoteScanner](https://github.com/ctodobom/OpenNoteScanner) is a camera app dedicated to processing pictures to improve the readability of text.
+Your phone's camera can help you take quick pictures of signs, allowing you to capture large chunks of text in an instant. **Doing so with a camera rather than your mind will allow you access to true information that has not been altered by time and space in your brain - especially easily done under stressful conditions.** [OpenNoteScanner](https://github.com/ctodobom/OpenNoteScanner) is a camera app dedicated to processing pictures to improve the readability of text.

 You can also take pictures of the place you are, to help find your way back to it later.
 Or you can take pictures of your findings far from a site, to help inform others about them.

 ### Compass

-Directions can be useful; learn how to read a compass and how to navigate using it.
+Directions can be useful, learn how to read a compass and how to navigate using it.
 It may be easier to learn with a real compass and then reproduce it with your phone.

 ### Cryptocurrency

-In a situation where fiat money/banks are no longer a viable option, it may be best to have a [cryptocurrency wallet like WallETH](http://walleth.org) already set up.
+In a situation where fiat money/banks are no longer a viable option, it may be best to have a [cryptocurrency wallet like WallETH](https://walleth.org) or [Electrum](https://electrum.org/) already set up.
 Transfer a small amount onto it now and learn how to use it for later.
 For even better security, utilize a hardware wallet like the [TREZOR](https://shop.trezor.io?a=walleth.org).
 You can also use the TREZOR (including the new model T) together with WallETH on your phone.
 If you are concerned about the volatility of crypto-currencies, you may want to research stable coins like [DAI](https://dai.makerdao.com).

 ### Games